artivis/manif/paper/paper.md

 known as ‘manifolds’, which in this context are no less than the smooth topologic surfaces of the Lie groups where the state representations evolve.

+`manif` [@manif] is a micro Lie theory library targeted at state estimation in robotics applications.
+With a single dependency on `Eigen` [@eigenweb] and a requirement on c++11 only, it is developed as a header-only library making it easy to integrate to existing projects.

 The `manif` library has been developed to make easily accessible the most common operations on Lie groups in state estimation.